 Tantrums are extremely common in toddlers and preschoolers.
 They’re how young children deal with difficult feelings.
-It helps to avoid situations that trigger your child’s tantrums, and to have a plan for managing them.
-Hang in there – tantrums tend to tail off after children turn four.
+It helps to tune in to your child’s emotions, and to avoid situations that trigger your child’s tantrums.

 You can read this article in a selection of languages other than English.

 What are tantrums?

 Tantrums come in all shapes and sizes.